Information Design in Cheap Talk: Introduction

-\cite{Salamanca} studies a mediated communication game, in which an informed sender sends an unverifiable message to a mediator, who can commit to a reporting rule based on sender's message.
+\cite{LinLiu} study the credibility of persuasion assuming that the sender's deviation in messages is not detectable if the marginal distribution of messages remains the same.
+Their sender's incentive constraints arrive at the ex-ante stage, in the sense that the gain from swapping messages in one state cannot outweigh the loss from that in another state.\footnote{ \cite{LinLiu} focus on pure strategy equilibrium where the receiver cannot randomize.} However, our sender's incentive constraints arrive at the interim stage after the outcome of the experiment is privately revealed to the sender.
+The incentive constraints in these two papers are not nested. \cite{Salamanca} studies a mediated communication game in which an informed sender sends a cheap talk message to a mediator, who can commit to a reporting rule based on the sender's message.
 The receiver then takes an action based on the mediator's report.
-This model reverses the order of information acquisition and communication in our paper.
-Interestingly, our solution provides a lower bound to sender's highest achievable payoff in \cite{Salamanca} under binary state space.
-We provide a more thorough discussion of the relationship between his model and ours in Section \ref{s:discussion}.
+Interestingly, under binary state space, our solution provides a lower bound to the sender's highest achievable payoff in \cite{Salamanca}.
+The relationship is ambiguous for larger state space.
+We provide a more thorough discussion in Section \ref{s:discussion}.

+Lastly, our paper contributes to the literature on algorithmic information design, see \cite{AlgorithmicBayesianPersuasion}.
+In a recent work, \cite{babichenko2023} discuss the algorithmic study of a canonical cheap talk game in a finite environment (finite states and finite actions).
+They show that with certain restrictions, e.g., when the cardinality of state space is constant, the computation will end in polynomial time.
+Instead, we study a different model with an additional layer of information acquisition.
+Unlike the classic algorithmic approach, our algorithm explicitly writes down the solution of the linear program, which turns out to have clean and simple geometric meanings.